Personal: Married, two sons. Short bio here.

 External Funding (current):

-Pacific Northwest National Laboratories (DOE) “Theory of Ultraconducting copper-graphene materials”
+Pacific Northwest National Laboratories (DOE) “Theory of Ultra-conducting copper-graphene materials”, sole PI

-National Energy Technology Laboratory (DOE) “Coal-Derived Alternatives to Fiber-Cementitious Building Materials” (with Jason Trembly and Damilola Daramola)
+National Energy Technology Laboratory (DOE) “Coal-Derived Alternatives to Fiber-Cementitious Building Materials”, co-I with J. Trembly and D. Daramola

 Pittsburgh Supercomputer Center through XSEDE: 350,000 Units on BRIDGES